Nearly all of our graduate students receive financial support, either from us or from their own governments.

 Scholarship is for graduate or undergraduate students studying physics.
 Recipients should be married, with preference given to those students with children.
 May be renewed.
-No application is required; qualified students are automatically considered.
+No application is required; qualified graduate students are automatically considered.
 Please let Misty Lyon know if you are married and/or have children so you can be considered.

 Our graduate students are valuable to us